qawemlilo/blog/posts/2014-7-21_using-nodejs-with-mysql.md

     });

 Bookshelf is heavily influenced by Eloquent ORM and handles one-to-one, one-to-many, and many-to-many associations by defining relationships on Models.
 What is important to know is how Bookshelf handles these relationships under the hood.
-Let us look some of the special properties and methods.
+Let us look at some of the special properties and methods.

 ### hasTimestamps
-Defining a `hasTimestamps` property in a model and assigning a value of `true` creates special effects.
-Upon creation or when updating Bookshelf will automatically insert values for the `created_at` and `updated_at` columns.
+Defining a `hasTimestamps` property in a model and assigning a value of `true` has special effects.
+Upon creation or when updating, Bookshelf will automatically insert values for the `created_at` and `updated_at` columns.

 ### hasMany
 The `hasMay` method tells the current model that it has a one-to-many relationship with the model contained in its arguments.